bilus/go-rally/README.md

 - [ ] Tenancy
 - [ ] Styling
 - [ ] Admin can delete/edit any posts
-- [ ] Recalc votes in background
-      so we don't worry about race conditions
 - [ ] Scheduled job to reset available votes

 ## Design ideas